JakubKwantowy/SchoolSoftwareRepo/README.md

 # SchoolSoftwareRepo

 The Repository of School software
+*Designed for Sneaky Students*